 Being caught in the crossfire is no place to be here in Lourdes.
 Front line battles between camps and friendly fire within teams is rife as emotions begin to work themselves onto the surface of a tense and yet fully compelling qualifier.

-F@ck you and F@ck you back reverbarates around the pits.
+[email protected] you and [email protected] you back reverbarates around the pits.
 This might be being a touch melodramatic but the undercurrent has already pulled several people under.
 It all makes for great marketing material in the race to find who is the fastest racer on earth.
 And the fastest bike….what, what?
 Is the result being skewed?
 Is this a misrepresentation of skill?

 To what extent wheel size has played a part in this prelude to tomorrow’s final we will never know, all we know is that a point has been proved.
 Except maybe the comedy in all this is that it’s old news, everybody knows the speed difference, there is hard evidence if not from Santa Cruz but from other teams that prove that the bigger wheel is faster.
 The quantitative research is done leaving subjectivity to take on a whole new dimension.
 It’s kicking off.

 Look, I know you’ve heard it so many times, ok so what if we take another angle on all this.
 What if we bring in fatigue and braking bumps to the party?

 On the live screen it seems very clear that the riders on bigger wheels are getting less of a working over, falling into fewer holes.
 I put this to Greg Minnaar but he came back with the cagey answer of a rider knowingly hesitant to commit with the final yet to be run.
 And not to put the result down to the bike.